-Castle Crags State Park is open year round for Camping and Day use weather permitting.
+Castle Crags State Park is open year round for Camping and Day use.

 During severe winter weather please call the Cascade Sector Office for weather related closure updates at 530-225-2065 during normal business hours.

-The Riverside camping and day use parking area are open.
+The Riverside camping and day use parking area are closed and will reopen in May.
 There are 12 campsites in the Riverside Campground along the upper Sacramento River.
 Camping at Riverside is first come first serve.

 Majestic Castle Crags have inspired enduring myths and legends.
 More than 170 million years old, these 6000-feet tall granite spires in the Castle Crags Wilderness border the northwestern edge of Castle Crags State Park.

 Castle Crags State Park offers a variety of camping, picnicking, hiking, and fishing opportunities.

 The park has 76 developed campsites that are each equipped with a picnic table, food locker, and a fire ring.
 Flush toilets, showers, and drinking water are available near each campsite.
 Picnic sites are located along the Sacramento River and at the awe-inspiring Vista Point.